sander76/qrabber/README.md

 https://github.com/andreaschiavinato/python_grabber
 Currently it is vendored inside this repo until a version will be available on pypi.

+UPDATE:
+Changed the webcam component from python_grabber to videocapture.
+I will update the docs soon.

 ## Installation

 `pip install qgrabber`